Trauma Treatment Center

-Corner Canyon Recovery’s residential trauma treatment program is trauma-focused, meaning that all elements of the program are designed to make the client feel emotionally and physically safe in addition to effective treatment.
-The setting, programming, and staff/client interactions are all implemented with the client’s emotional comfort and safety in mind.
+Corner Canyon Recovery’s residential trauma treatment program is trauma-informed and trauma-focused, meaning that all elements of the program are designed to make the client feel emotionally and physically safe in addition to effective treatment, and providing Trauma Focused Cognitive Behavioral Therapy.
+The setting, programming, and staff/client interactions are all implemented with the client’s physical and emotional comfort and safety in mind.
 Our trauma treatment center is completely non-punitive, meaning that clients are not written up or given a consequence for breaking rules, rather we process these kinds of behaviors clinically.
-We utilize Seeking Safety to establish an emotionally safe environment so that our Trauma Specific Modalities for trauma care at Corner Canyon Recovery is effective.
+We utilize Seeking Safety to establish an emotionally safe environment so that our Trauma Specific Modalities for trauma care at Corner Canyon Recovery are effective.

 Types of Trauma

-Trauma is defined as any type of damage to the mind, body, and/or spirit as a result of an overwhelming, severely distressing event in life.
+Trauma is defined as any type of damage to the mind, body, and emotions as a result of an overwhelming, severely distressing event or events in life.
+Simple trauma is one event, and complex trauma is multiple episodes of trauma.
 Further studies of traumatic stress show that trauma is now representative of two types of trauma: “Big T” and “Small t” trauma.
 Before these were differentiated, trauma was only thought of as Big T trauma.

 Little t Trauma – Little t traumas are not always life-threatening events, but are often events that exceed our emotional capacity.
 These events may include repetitive, non-isolated occurrences such as being bullied, called names, or humiliated.
 Little t trauma may also be tied to extremely stressful life events such as starting a new job, divorce, financial trouble, or having a child.